lvgl/lvgl/docs/CONTRIBUTING.md

 The MIT license requires a copyright notice be added to the derived work.
 Any derivative work based on MIT licensed code must copy the original work's license file or text.

 #### Use GPL licensed code
-The GPL license is not compatible with the MIT license, as such LVGL can not accept GPL licensed code.
+The GPL license is not compatible with the MIT license.
+Therefore, LVGL can not accept GPL licensed code.

 ## Ways to contribute